coderidge/country-details/README.md

 2/ Database schema included further down

-## TODO ###
+TODO

 Different language formats causing problems inserting in some cases, needs to be investigated.
-I don't have much experience which other syntax these as yet.
+I don't have experience with dealing with this syntax.

 Creating the apis from the database requires more work.
-To create a tree of json returned with countries, and translations.
+To create a tree of json returned for countries and the data from related tables.
 Currently just returned main details.

 Schema